bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 &nbsp;
 For the team itself, the strengths and weakness of each team member need to be analyzed for decision making purpose.
 For the small business, the team need to fetch necessary marketing information and clarify what the small business want the web app to be.
 Although the small business normally would do the  marketing research for the targeted user and share the information with the team, the team still need to do basic marketing research such as user stories to understand the targeted user better.
 &nbsp;
-After all the necessary marketing information being collected, the team should analyse and discuss the information, all the goals of different stages in development and deployment well be made and documented by decision making.
+After all the necessary marketing information being collected, the team should analyze and discuss the information, all the goals of different stages in development and deployment well be made and documented by decision making.
 The documented content should  consist of what tech stacks be used, how to meet the needs of the small business, what features need to highlighted and other supporting feature in the web app, the timeline scope of each task, what and how the development process and workflow is implemented in the web app design, what and how the tests to apply to ensure the web app to be free of bugs, etc.
 &nbsp;
 2. **Web application development and management** After the planning stage, the team is going to implement the developing process as planned in a time-limited manner.
 In these process, there are some factors involved as follow: